This question can be answered on the basis of the college you aim for. One needs to aim high and work hard to achieve

 - 480+ is a score marginal enough to get through the State quota.
 Admissions to private medical colleges begin from here

-Lastly, better your marks are, better the college you will land up with.
+Lastly, the better your marks are, the better the college you will land up with.
 Hence, aim for the highest and make better choices.